JianghaiSCU/FutureRTC/README.md

     └── cobot-magic-real/       # robot execution: Piper SDK / CAN / RealSense + deploy client
 ```

-**Why `train/` and `infer/` each carry a copy of openpi and `ours_pi05`:** they run on different
-machines.
-The dev machine trains and evaluates; the robot host only does inference and needs neither
-the training scripts nor a training stack.

 - `train/ours_pi05` is the **full** package (collect bank, train predictor, evaluate, deploy contract).
 - `infer/ours_pi05` keeps only the **deployment runtime**: `__init__ / action_space /
   deploy_protocol / openpi_bridge` plus `models/{corrector, predictor}`.